Cookie Run: OvenSmash: How to Build Tiger Lily Cookie (Best Setup)

 Feral Awakening

 This is the entire reason to invest in Tiger Lily.
-Her build is built around reaching and exploiting this power spike.
-Once active, she gains the tools needed to stop poking and start forcing sustained damage.
-If your Tiger Lily feels underwhelming, it is usually because fights are ending before Feral Awakening matters, or because you are activating it too late and losing uptime.
+The build is constructed around reaching and exploiting this Level 6 power spike.
+Once active, she stops poking and starts forcing sustained damage.
+If your Tiger Lily feels underwhelming, it is usually because fights end before Feral Awakening matters, or because you activate it too late and lose uptime.

 How to play Tiger Lily before Level 6

 Before Level 6, play conservatively.
-This is the stage where the “Marksman” tag is most accurate.
+This is the stage where the Marksman tag is most accurate.
 Your objective is not to hard commit.
-Your objective is to preserve health, pressure from range, and avoid giving away free damage while you wait for the ultimate unlock.
+It is to preserve health, pressure from range, and avoid giving away free damage while you wait for the ultimate unlock.

 • Use Spear of the Wilds to poke and test space before you walk in.